Skip to main content

 authenticateWithPasskey

-This method authenticates a user with a passkey and will trigger additional dialogs to guide the user through the process.
+This method authenticates a user with a passkey and may trigger additional browser dialogs to guide the user through the process.

 A short-lived authorization token is returned, allowing access to protected resources for the given user such as listing, renaming or deleting passkeys.